kwonus/AV-Engine/README.md

 Incidentally, a modular architecture is much like a micro-service architecture, but rather than REST endpoints, invocations are made in-process.
 These in-proc invocations obviate the need for sophisticated plumbing and eliminate most serialization and deserialization.
 In-proc is also more performant than REST or even RPC.
 All said, a modular architecture with in-proc invocations, atop .Net 8, is a solid foundation.
 It has many advantages, not the least of which is rapid development and easy debugging.

 Notwithstanding an abundance of internal components, consumers of AVX-Framework directly target a <u>single</u> dotnet assembly, namely AV-Engine.
 Additional capabilities are exposed by AVX-Lib and NUPhone, but those capabilities can effectively be silently ignored.
 All dependencies are self-contained and opaque.
-Nevertheless, the modules that compose AVX Framework, along with file dependencies, are depicted in Figure 1:
+Nevertheless, modules that compose AVX Framework, along with file dependencies, are depicted in Figure 1:

 ![](AVX-Framework.png)